Central Haven Special Care Home is a small, close-knit community with 60 Residents, 50 caring staff and many dedicated volunteers.

 Central Haven is a faith-based organization, though all people who require the level of care provided are welcome, regardless of their cultural or faith traditions.
 We stay true to our history by including representation on the Sherbrooke Community Society Inc. Board of Directors from the Mennonite Brethren – the founders of Central Haven.

-There has always been a strong sense of community at Central Haven, but since we started following the Eden Alternative ® in 2006, an exciting culture change journey is underway.
+There has always been a strong sense of community at Central Haven, and that has been strengthened by our care home adopting the Eden Alternative ® Philosophy of Care in 2006.

 By enhancing communication, critical thinking, and problem solving with staff closest to the Elder, we are creating a culture of safety for both staff and Residents.
 We employ the gentle persuasive approach: we never force care, and we encourage staff to be good detectives by trying to determine unmet needs.
 An unmet need is often the cause of protective or altered responses.